 Parents are involved in the education of their students through the Individual Education Program (IEP) process.
-As an IEP team member, each parent participates in the development of annual academic, behavioral, and social goals for his/her child.
+As an IEP team member, each parent participates in the development of annual academic, behavioral, social and/or transition goals for his/her child.